Clinical Neurodynamics with Michael Shacklock

 Course Objectives

-Improve and develop:
+Improve and develop (basic course):

 • manual skills, specifically the ability to feel abnormalities in movement related to the nervous system in the upper quarter